gibsramen/qupid/README.md

 ### Matching each case to all possible controls

 Next, we want to perform case-control matching on sex and age.
-Sex is a discrete factor, so qupid will attempt to find exact matches (e.g. male to male, female to female).
+Sex is a discrete factor, so Qupid will attempt to find exact matches (e.g. male to male, female to female).
 However, age is a continuous factor; as a result, we should provide a tolerance value (e.g. match within 10 years).
 We use the `match_by_multiple` function to match based on more than one metadata category.